 and for speaking engagements, Andrew DeSio.

-Simon Critchley has written over twenty books, including studies of Greek tragedy, David Bowie, football, suicide, Shakespeare, and how philosophers die, as well as a novella.
-He is the Hans Jonas Professor of Philosophy at the New School for Social Research in New York and a Director of the Onassis Foundation.
-As co-editor of The Stone at The New York Times, Critchley showed that philosophy plays a vital role in the public realm.
+Simon Critchley has written over twenty books, including studies of Greek tragedy, David Bowie, football, suicide, Shakespeare, how philosophers die, and a novella.
+He is the Hans Jonas Professor of Philosophy at the New School for Social Research in New York.
+As co-editor of The Stone at the New York Times, Critchley showed that philosophy plays a vital role in the public realm.

 Critchley is a figure of quite startling brilliance, and I can never guess what he’ll do next, only that it is sure to sustain and nourish my appetite for his voice.